-1. Detecting Malware in Both Files & Database
+1. Detecting Malware in Both Website Files & Database

-A good security plugin will scan every file and database to ensure it’s not missing any hidden malware.
+A good WordPress plugin for security will scan every file and database to ensure it’s not missing any hidden malware.

 When security plugins were first developed, they were designed to look into particular files and databases for malware.
 But nowadays, hackers have way more skill.
 They find ways to place malware anywhere on your website.

-Some security plugins for WordPress still rely on outdated methods of scanning.
+Some security plugins still rely on outdated methods of scanning.
 This way they end up missing malware hidden in uncommon locations (like the WP-VCD malware).

 Scanning every WordPress directory can really hog server resources.